Do you ever wonder how some businesses are able to produce a constant stream of new content from their websites — almost like magic?

 This is a great idea, especially if you have a vault of valuable hacks, tips, and strategies you’d like to reshare with users.

 For example, if you’re sharing expert opinions on how digital marketing businesses can select the perfect theme for their site, you can scout your archives for blog posts related to that topic.

 Next, you can create an email marketing campaign that shares the key points while also providing a link to the related blog post on your site.
-Not a wrong way to redirect traffic to your website and help raise conversion rates.
+Not a bad way to redirect traffic to your website and help raise conversion rates.

-There’s still plenty of value from content you already have.
+There’s still plenty of value from the content you already have.
 So, before you think of spending countless hours and resources thinking of something fresh, why not freshen up the old?

 Use the four easy-peasy ways to repurpose your brand’s content that we’ve just shared above and you’ll be amazed at the results.
 And don’t stop there.
 Get creative.
 Think of other ways to turn what you already have into something else of equal value.

 Not only will you see more engagement from an existing audience, but you’ll also be increasing online users’ awareness for your personal business as you reach out to them via new channels and content types.

 I fix sick B2B & B2C companies by implementing marketing strategies that push them to healthy profitability.
 Are you ready to win in a competitive market?

 Feel free to book a call and let’s discuss your options.